 To sell your brand, you have to know it inside and out.
 Like any social media app, Instagram has its own culture and etiquette, so part of your initial marketing plan should be to figure out how your brand fits into that culture.

 Users will expect visual consistency when they click your brand page.
-This doesn’t mean your Instagram needs to look like one big advertisement, especially since today’s users gravitate toward more organic content.
+This doesn’t mean your Instagram needs to look like one big advertisement, especially since today’s users gravitate toward more organic content than paid content.

 However, visual consistency is something you should think about and determine early on.
 What kind of look or vibe do you want your profile to give off?
 Moody?
 Bright?
 Organic?
 Natural?
 Whatever you choose, the vibe should be consistent with the rest of your company branding and recognizable to your Instagram followers.